RogueZer0/linux-dev-setup/README.md

 ### Contributing
-Contributing is welcome!
-This repo is meant for beginners so if you would like to contribute then make sure your changes are easy for beginners to understand and your code is well commented.
+This repo is meant to show others how I set up my Linux development environment.
+If you like how I have things set up then I suggest forking the repository so you can experiment and do what you like.